Reviewing commercial litigation and cases related to employment and business law

 There is no excuse for employers who violate labor codes and cheat their workers to fill their own pockets with unpaid wages.

-Any violation reported and investigated by a Cincinnati employment lawyer can lead to unpaid overtime lawsuits and settlements to recover past wages and ensure unfair practices are cut short for the benefit of all workers in the future.
+Any violation reported and investigated by an employment lawyer can lead to unpaid overtime lawsuits and settlements to recover past wages and ensure unfair practices are cut short for the benefit of all workers in the future.
 Some recent defendants in Wage and Hour lawsuits include:

 The Fair Labor Standards Act (FLSA) dictates how employers pay workers and hire and treat employees younger than 18.
-Workers are encouraged to keep personal time records as evidence when considering filing a lawsuit and discussing labor law with a Cincinnati employment lawyer.
+Workers are encouraged to keep personal time records as evidence when considering filing a lawsuit and discussing labor law with an employment lawyer.

 Labor traffickers and foreign labor recruitment agencies often take advantage of vulnerable immigrants and migrant workers.
 Labor recruiters, U.S. employers, contractors, and others utilize unlawful employment tactics to collect manpower from overseas, and abuse the workers in the process.